aleshaleksey/fansys23/17-glossary.md

 ___
 #### Base
 A small bonus that a character applies to all saves, attacks, thresholds and a few ([Level / 2]) chosen skills.
-It is equal to 1 between levels 1-5, 2 between levels 6-10, 3 between levels 11-15 and 4 between levels 16-20.
+It represents a character's overall experience bleeding through to all aspects of their life and is equal to 1 between levels 1-5, 2 between levels 6-10, 3 between levels 11-15 and 4 between levels 16-20.

 - ["Overview: Base"](01-overview.md#base)
 - ["Base Rules: Base"](02-base-rules.md#base)

 ___
 #### Basic Martial Manoeuvre
 A natural targeted attack that can be made as part of an attack action.
-This includes weapon attacks that deal damage and all kinds of other manoeuvres such as grappling, disarming, feinting and intercepting which attempt to put the target into a disadvantageous position.
+This includes weapon attacks that deal damage and all kinds of other manoeuvres which attempt to put the target into a disadvantageous position.
+These include grappling, disarming, feinting and intercepting.

 - ["Combat: Basic Martial Manoeuvres](04-combat.md#basic-martial-manoeuvres)